 Domains are another area where there is nothing new.
 Over 15 years ago the .com world was in a frenzy when various country domains like nu., .ws, and .cc became available to anyone, and in the 2000s the same thing happened when domains such as .biz, .co, and .mobi were launched.
 Yes, it may be different this time, and even a game changer, with the thousands of new domain extensions currently being introduced, but it is still really just the same old scenario played out on a larger scale.

 For the past few years everybody has been all aflutter about “The Cloud”.
 But, that is really just a more modern, user-friendly term for the Internet.
 The Cloud is great, and I love using it, but with a little work all of this was able to be done back in the 1990s (I know, because I used to do it).
 You could always put photos, videos, or software on servers.
 You could always have flexible capacity when hosting a site (using load balancers, for example).
+That’s not to say that servers have not come a long way of course.
+Server hosting for games such as Minecraft allows gamers to use sites such as https://ggservers.com to interact and communicate with each other across a single digital world.
 The Cloud just makes it much more convenient and much much cheaper.
 The Cloud is not so much a use of new of technology, but a reflection of the huge decrease in server related costs, the wide-spread availability of high speed internet service, and the paradigm shift towards mobile devices.

 Even Bitcoin (cryptocurrency) is not is something totally new.
 Digital currencies (such as E-gold) have been around since the 1990s.
 But, Bitcoin is a gigantic step forward in both the technology and the move towards mass adoption.
 It really is something new, useful, and innovative.
 The problem is that there are too many problems with it right now.
 Mt Gox went bankrupt almost crashing the entire market leaving thousands of customers penniless (bitcoinless?).
 More recently another leading exchange named Bitstamp had around $5 million stolen from it, and had to temporarily shut down (it is back up now).
 And even more recently Bitcoin payment processor EgoPay shut down amid rumors that founders of the company may have stolen millions in funds from clients.
 This is all in addition to the hundreds of low-level cryptocurrency scams and illegal cryptocurrency sites.
 Cryptocurrencies are the wild west of the Internet, filled with hackers, thieves, and cyber dangers.
 There’s gold in dem der hills, but finding it is not a risk that most people want to take until things settle down.
 You certainly wouldn’t want to step into the world of cryptocurrency before having first educated yourself on the complexities that come with it, using a site like cryptoexchangespy.com.
 This way you can familiarize yourself with all the concepts and be better prepared to start trading.